sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
+- beta3: clocker: improved midi resync when Auto Stop is off and there are no incoming external clock for a while
 - beta2: clocker: added External Clock Auto Stop feature in context menu
 - beta1: clocker: improved midi external sync by adding ppqn and smoothing options in context menu